Permanent Hair For Male & Female

 Bio-FUE™ developed by Greco Medical Group utilizes your own proteins to heal the donor site faster, yield hair sooner and thicker and increase the density of non-transplanted hairs.

 The faster a wound heals the less scaring.
 The use of PRP and biologics has been extensively used and studies in acute and chronic wounds are considered advanced wound care.
 A ten-year retrospective literature study and Meta analysis shows wounds heal faster with PRP and with less pain in acute wounds.
 In fact, Medicare now pays for PRP in acute and chronic wounds.
 Therefore, Bio FUE™ has advantages in the donor site with FUE to prevent denting and scaring when these growth factors are used.

 Often, people make the mistake of concentrating too much on how grafts are extracted and place less emphasis on artistic hairline design.
 Novice surgeons are prone to major errors in hairline design, angles and orientation of grafts.
 So, it is critical that prospective patients evaluate a surgeon’s proven expertise using the FUE technique and artistry; extensive experience is required when designing hairlines so they look natural.

-Before and After Photos of Surgical BIO-FUE Hair Transplantation for Male
+Photos of Surgical BIO-FUE Hair Transplantation for Male